 Related news features

-There is some risk to your security in Singapore due to an underlying threat from terrorism and we advise caution.View Larger Map Close/Open map
+Exercise increased caution in Singapore due to the underlying threat of terrorism (level 2 of 4).View Larger Map Close/Open map

-Enhanced security measures to combat terrorism, including strong border controls, and police surveillance have been put in place by the Singaporean Government.
+Terrorism is a threat in Singapore.
+The Singaporean Government has put in place enhanced security measures to combat terrorism, including strong border controls and police surveillance.
 New Zealanders in Singapore should monitor any developments that may affect their safety, remain vigilant and aware of their surroundings and follow any instructions issued by the local authorities.

-Petty crime such as bag snatching, passport theft and pickpocketing occurs in Singapore, including in tourist areas and on public transport.
+Petty crime such as bag snatching, passport theft and pickpocketing can occur in Singapore, for example in tourist areas, airports, hotels and on public transport.
 We advise New Zealanders to be alert to their surroundings at all times and take steps to safeguard and secure their personal belongings.

 Smoke haze from fires in neighbouring countries periodically causes high pollution readings in Singapore.
 Some of the most common health effects include irritation of eyes, throat and lungs.
 For people with existing respiratory conditions, such as asthma or bronchitis, breathing in particle pollution can make these conditions worse.
 For more information on pollution readings in Singapore refer to Singapore's National Environment Agency.